Graphlr/elemental-php-client/README.md

 # elemental-php-client

-namespaced at Gwingo\Elemental\
+Namespaced at Gwingo\Elemental\

-php client for elemental conductor by Tim Hanssen / Graphlr - Gwingo 2016
+PHP Client for Elemental Conductor by Tim Hanssen / Graphlr - Gwingo 2016